Welcoming you back safely

 Learn more about the ways we're welcoming you back safely.

 Alecky Blythe follows the success of London Road with her astonishing new verbatim play, created from five years of interviews with 12 young people from across the UK.

 Nicola Walker (Unforgotten, The Split) plays a teacher determined to help young miners out of poverty in Emlyn Williams’ semi-autobiographical play.

 Following their five-star production of Beginning, David Eldridge and Polly Findlay reunite for this raw, touching and funny portrait of a 21st-century marriage.

 The story of the man who murdered Gandhi.
 A gripping new play by Anupama Chandrasekhar, one India's most exciting playwrights.

 Nancy Medina directs Tanya Moodie (Motherland) in this radical satire of racism in theatre, considered the masterpiece of Alice Childress.

 An explosive mix of people must survive the weather and each other in this darkly comic new play by Moria Buffini with Nancy Carroll and Shaun Evans.

-Playing until 1 January.
+Until 1 January.

 We are profoundly sad to hear of the death of Stephen Sondheim, the legendary composer and lyricist.